amirisback/frogo-admob/README.md

     def debugAdmobRewardedVideo = "ca-app-pub-3940256099942544/5224354917"
     def debugAdmobNativeAdvanced = "ca-app-pub-3940256099942544/2247696110"
     def debugAdmobNativeAdvancedVideo = "ca-app-pub-3940256099942544/1044960115"

+# Still Confusing For Using This Project???
+- Just Clone This Project
+- branch : master
+- branch : before-using-library <br> -- Pick Your Choice!! --

 # Colaborator
 Very open to anyone, I'll write your name under this, please contribute by sending an email to me